Leadership Institute Seminars and Portfolio Completion Process

 - Inclusiveness - Students will acquire knowledge and appreciation of the diversity of human cultural, historical and social experiences, and be able to reflect on how individual life experience relates to the complex nature of the human condition.

-Requirements include attending six leadership sessions and the completion of the leadership portfolio.
+Requirements include attending ten leadership sessions and the completion of the leadership portfolio.
 An explanation of all of these components can be found on the Portfolio and Completion Process document.

-What if I can’t get to six sessions?
+What if I can’t get to ten sessions?
 Are there any alternative options?

 Sure, we can to be flexible and let this program be beneficial for you.
-You must attend at least four of the Student Activities-sponsored workshops.
+You must attend some of the Leadership Institute-sponsored workshops.
 They are offered throughout the semester on various days and times.
-If your schedule does not permit to attend six of these seminars, you may fulfill two of the requirements by attending other programs.
+If your schedule does not permit to attend these seminars, you may fulfill some of the requirements by attending other programs.

-These must be approved by Todd Snovel and can include options such as speakers, colloquium events, cultural events, or specific activities outside of LVC.
+These must be approved by Todd Snovel and can include options such as speakers, colloquium events, cultural events, or high-impact activities completed either on or off campus.

 How do I get started?